ycl-the-lyc/ubc-study-notes/phys-170/phys-170.typ

 Knowing objects' angle velocity to their axis can help us triangulate their velocity to other observers.

+== The Equation of Motion
+A reminder that, in FPS system, the unit of mass is slug, in $unit(ft/s)$.

+The Newton's Second Law, known as the equation of motion, is
+$
+  vb(F) = m vb(a).
+$

+Different from before, the equation is vectorized so to include the directions of force and acceleration.

+For multiple accelerations, the resultant force is the vector sum of each force, like usual:
+$
+  sum vb(F) = m vb(a).
+$

+The forces include gravitational force, friction and others manually exerted.

+== Pulley Systems
+To analyse a pulley system, there are a few equalities we need to know:
+- Tension in a rope is constant.
+- Length of a rope is constant.
+- Position of a fixed gear is constant.

+These may seem too obvious, but recounting can really help in solving problems.

 // = Kinetics of a Particle: Work and Energy

 // = Kinetics of a Particle: Impulse and Momentum